The right to protection of personal data is a fundamental right guaranteed by the European Union in the framework of the GDPR.

 If the request to object does not concern commercial prospecting, the controller may justify his refusal on several grounds:

-- If there are legitimate and compelling reasons for processing the data or the data are necessary for the establishment, exercise or defence of legal claims
+If there are legitimate and compelling reasons for processing the data or if the data are necessary for the establishment, exercise, or defense of legal claims

-- This right may be waived if the data subject has given his or her contractual consent or if the processing of personal data is based on a legitimate interest
+This right may be waived if the data subject has given their contractual consent or if the processing of personal data is based on a legitimate interest

 GDPR Right to portability